arnoldt100/anansi/documentation/source/Classes/MolecularDynamics.cpp.rst

 Mutators
 ^^^^^^^^

+**Only** :cpp:any:`main <main>` **calls these functions.**

+    .. function:: void MolecularDynamics::initializeSimulationEnvironment( int const argc, char const * const * const & argv )

+        Initializes the simulation execution environmnet.
+This function is the public interface of the template design pattern for intializing the simulation.
+The derived class is to provide the implementation.
+The main program creates a MD object which makes this call.
+The MD object then uses is state object to call the state object's member function initializeSimulationEnvironment.

+        :param int const & argc: The number of command line arguments
+        :param char const * const * const &argv: Contains the command line arguments.
+        :rtype: void

+    .. function:: void processCommandLine()

+        This function is invoked only by the main program, it stores the command line arguments in the MD object.

+        :rtype: void

+    .. function:: void initializeInitialConditions()

+        This function is invoked only by the main program, and it initiates initializing the initial conditions of the MD object.

+        :rtype: void

+    .. function:: void performSimulation()

+        This function is invoked only by the main program, and it initiates the actual MD simulation steps.

+        :rtype: void

+    .. function void terminateSimulationEnvironment()

+        This function is invoked only by the main program, and it initiates the termination of the simulation.

+        :rtype: void

+**Only** :cpp:class:`AnansiMDStateISE <AnansiMDStateISE>` **calls these functions.**

+    .. function:: void saveCommandLineArguments (int const & argc, char const *const *const & argv)

+        This function stores the command line arguments in the MD object.
+If called multiple times, the previous stored command line information will be overwriten and lost.

+        :param int const & argc: The number of command line arguments
+        :param char const * const * const &argv: Contains the command line arguments.
+        :rtype: void

     .. function:: void MolecularDynamics::doSimulation()

         Performs the simulation.
 The function is final and serves as the public interface of the template design pattern.
 The derived class is to provide its implementation for performaing the simulation.

-    .. function:: void MolecularDynamics::enableCommunication()

-        Enables MPI execution environment.
-This function is the public interface of the template design pattern for enabling the MPI  environment.
-The derived class is to provide the implementation.

     .. function:: void MolecularDynamics::disableCommunication()

         Disables MPI execution environment.
-This function is the public interface of the template design pattern for enabling the MPI  environment.
+This function is the public interface of the template design pattern for disabling the communication.
 The derived class is to provide the implementation.

+    Only the :cpp:class:`AnansiMDStateISE <AnansiMDStateISE>` object calls these functions to initialize the simulation environment.

-    .. function:: void MolecularDynamics::initializeSimulationEnvironmnet( int const argc, char const * const * const & argv ) final
+    .. function:: void MolecularDynamics::saveCommandLineArguments (int const & argc, char const *const *const & argv)

-        Initializes the simulation execution environmnet.
-This function is the public interface of the template design pattern for performing the simulation.
-The derived class is to provide the implementation.
+        This function is the interface for saving the command line argc and argv to the MD object.
+If this functions fails to store argc and argv in the MD object, then the program will have undefined behavior and must be aborted.

+        :param int const & argc: The number of command line arguments
+        :param char const * const * const &argv: Contains the command line arguments.
+        :rtype: void

-    .. function:: void MolecularDynamics::initializeSimulation( int const argc, char const * const * const & argv ) final
+    .. function:: void MolecularDynamics::initializeMpiEnvironment(int const & argc, char const *const *const & argv)

-        Initializes the simulation.
-This function is the public interface of the template design pattern for performing the simulation.
-The derived class is to provide the implementation for initializing the simulation.
+        Initializes the MPI enviroment.
+This is function is the public interface for initializing the MPI environment.
+All processes are to make this call, and after it's successful completion the MPI runtime environment is enabled.

-        :param int const argc: The size of the array argv.
+        :param int const & argc: The number of command line arguments
-        :param char const * const * const &argv: Contains the command line options.
+        :param char const * const * const &argv: Contains the command line arguments.
+        :rtype: void

+    .. function:: void MolecularDynamics::enableCommunication()

+        Enables MPI execution environment.
+This function is the public interface of the template design pattern for enabling the MPI communication among all processs.
+In other words, MPI_COMM_WORLD is duplicated and the stored in the MD object.
+The derived class provides the implementation.

+        :rtype: void

+    Only the :cpp:class:`AnansiMDStateIIC <AnansiMDStateIIC>` object calls these functions to initialize the simulation initial conditions.

+    .. function:: void readInitialConfiguration()

+        This functions reads the initial configuration of the MD sumulation.
+This function is the public interface.
+The initial configuration is read and stored in the MD object.

+        :rtype: void

+    **These group of functions change the state of the MD object.**

+    .. function:: void changeMDStateToISE()

+        This function changes the MD object state to :cpp:class:`AnansiMDStateISE`.
+        This function is a public interface and the derived class provides the implementation.

+        :rtype: void

+    .. function:: void changeMDStateToPCL()

+        This function changes the MD object state to :cpp:class:`AnansiMDStatePCL`.
+        This function is a public interface and the derived class provides the implementation.

+        :rtype: void

+    .. function:: void changeMDStateToIIC()

+        This function changes the MD object state to :cpp:class:`AnansiMDStateIIC`.
+        This function is a public interface and the derived class provides the implementation.

+        :rtype: void

+    .. function:: void changeMDStateToPS()

+        This function changes the MD object state to :cpp:class:`AnansiMDStatePS`.
+        This function is a public interface and the derived class provides the implementation.

+        :rtype: void

+    .. function:: void changeMDStateToTSE()

+        This function changes the MD object state to :cpp:class:`AnansiMDStateTSE`.
+        This function is a public interface and the derived class provides the implementation.

+        :rtype: void

+    **This function changes the status of the MD object.**

-    .. function:: void MolecularDynamics::setMDState(std::unique_ptr && a_AnansiMDState)
+    .. function:: void MolecularDynamics::setStatus(const RegistryAnansiMDStatus aStatus)

-        Changes the state of the MD simulation.
-The derived class is to provide the implementation for initializing the simulation.
+        Changes the status of the MD simulation.
+The derived class provides the implementation.

-        :param std::unique_ptr && a_AnansiMDState: The new state to set the simulation to.
+        :param const RegistryAnansiMDStatus & aStatus: The new status to set the simulation to.

 .. -----------------
 ..
 Protected Members